eostermueller/heapSpank/README.md

     #The interval (in seconds) at which jmap -histo is invoked.
     org.heapspank.jmap.histo.interval.seconds=5

-    #If true, jmap -hiso is passed the '-live' parameter,
+    #If true, jmap -histo is passed the '-live' parameter,
     #which forces a full GC with every jmap -histo run.
     #Using true will identify leak suspects more quickly & accurately, but will incur extra GC overhead.
     org.heapspank.jmap.histo.live=false